Brenda Lee: 1971–1978: Country music comeback and pop experimentation

 Lee experienced several personal and professional challenges during the early 1970s.
-In 1971, Albritten died, and according to Lee, he was supposed to leave her money, but the money was never found and she only had $40,000 in her account.
-Albritten's estate lawyers also believed she owed $250,000 from her Decca contract.
-In her autobiography, Lee considered taking his estate to court but ultimately agreed to pay $20,000 over five years.
-In addition, she experienced several health problems including vocal cord damage and abdominal issues.
+In 1971, Albritten died, while she also experienced vocal cord damage and abdominal issues.
 She also felt professionally stuck after many production shifts, leading to a reunification with Bradley as her producer in 1971.
 Song publisher Bob Beckham then brought Lee the Kris Kristofferson-penned tune "Nobody Wins" and she agreed to record it for the newly renamed MCA Records.
-The song rose to number five on the US country chart and number one on Canada's Country Tracks chart in 1973, redefining Lee as a country music artist.
-It appeared on Lee's first country-focused LP, Brenda, which made the US country albums top ten in 1973.
+The song rose to number 5 on the US country chart and number 1 on Canada's Country Tracks chart in 1973, redefining Lee as a country music artist.
+It appeared on Lee's first country-focused LP, Brenda, which made the US country albums Top 10 in 1973.

 Lee remained identified with the mainstream country genre over the next several years.
-She made appearances on country-themed television shows such as Hee Haw (1972), presented a country accolade at the 15th Annual Grammy Awards (1973). and had five more top ten country singles between 1973 and 1975.
-She followed "Nobody Wins" with the number six US country songs "Sunday Sunrise" and "Wrong Ideas".
+She made appearances on country-themed television shows such as Hee Haw (1972), presented a country accolade at the 15th Annual Grammy Awards (1973). and had five more Top 10 country singles between 1973 and 1975.
+She followed "Nobody Wins" with the number 6 US country songs "Sunday Sunrise" and "Wrong Ideas".
 The latter was by poet and songwriter Shel Silverstein, who became a friend of Lee's and wrote more of her music.
-He wrote 1974's "Big Four Poster Bed", which rose into the US and Canadian country top five in 1974.
-Both of her next two singles, "Rock on Baby" and "He's My Rock", rose into the US or Canadian country top five.
-They were included on Lee's next three country-focused studio LP's: the US country top ten New Sunrise (1973), Brenda Lee Now (1974), and the US country top 25 Sincerely, Brenda Lee (1975).
+He wrote 1974's "Big Four Poster Bed", which were US and Canadian country hits in 1974.
+Both of her next two singles, "Rock on Baby" and "He's My Rock", were US and Canadian country hits.
+They were included on Lee's next three country-focused studio LPs: New Sunrise (1973), Brenda Lee Now (1974), and Sincerely, Brenda Lee (1975).
 Critics compared them to her 1960s LP's due to their use of cover tunes and similar track layouts.